mongodb/mongo-c-driver/README.md

     gcc --std=c99 -Isrc src/*.c YOUR_APP.c # No -Ddefines are needed in c99 mode on little endien

 ## Running the tests
 Make sure that you're running mongod on localhost on the default port (27017).
-Then run:
+The replica set test assumes a replica set with at least three nodes running on localhost and starting at port (30000).

+To compile and run the tests:
     scons test

 You may optionally specify a remote server:
     scons test --test-server=123.4.5.67

+You may also specify an alternate starting port for the replica set members:
+    scons test --test-server=123.4.5.67 --seed-start-port=40000

 ## Building with MSVC:
 TODO